Great Lakes Projects

 Our Goals

-Restore wetland conditions marsh birds need to thrive in Northwest Wisconsin.
+Conserve and restore wetland conditions marsh birds need to thrive in northwestern Wisconsin and northeastern Minnesota.

 What We’re Doing

-Restoring 3,750 acres of important coastal wetlands for vulnerable marsh birds In the St Louis River Estuary region
+Restoring and conserving 3,750 acres of important coastal wetlands for vulnerable marsh birds in the St. Louis River Estuary region.

-At the mouth of the St. Louis River, on the border of Wisconsin and Minnesota, is the St. Louis River Estuary—a massive complex of wetlands that provide habitat for migrating waterfowl, shorebirds, and songbirds as well as declining species of breeding marsh birds.
+On the border of Wisconsin and Minnesota is the St. Louis River Estuary, an expansive complex of wetlands that provide habitat for migrating waterfowl, shorebirds, and songbirds as well as declining species of marsh birds.

 The Estuary has suffered from a legacy of industrial pollutants and was once one of the most polluted waterways in the United States.
-Despite this, much of the intact marshes remain in relatively high-quality condition, supporting exceptional bird diversity during migration and nesting seasons.
+Despite this, many of the intact marshes remain in relatively high-quality condition, supporting exceptional bird and native plant diversity, including wild rice, during migration and nesting seasons.

-Marsh bird species including American Bittern, Least Bittern, Black Tern, and Yellow-headed Blackbird, all of which are Wisconsin Species of Greatest Conservation Need, depend on a unique habitat complex commonly referred to as hemi-marsh, which has disappeared across the Great Lakes region in parallel with population declines of these species.
+Marsh bird species including American Bittern, Least Bittern, Black Tern, and Yellow-headed Blackbird, all of which are Wisconsin Species of Greatest Conservation depend on a unique habitat commonly referred to as hemi-marsh (roughly equal parts water and plant life), which has drastically decreased across the Great Lakes region due to development and an increase of invasive species, in parallel with population declines of these species.
+While fluctuating water levels are generally favorable for marsh birds because they help wetland plants thrive, major water fluctuations intensified by a changing climate have disrupted the delicate conditions that hemi-marsh habitat needs to thrive in some areas of the St. Louis River Estuary.

 Read More About Our Stuff